 See our full list of the Lowest Mortgage Rates here.

-Currently the best looking deal for first time buyers or switcher on a 2, 3 or 5 year fixed rate is 3% from Bank of Ireland – with a maximum LTV of 90%.
+Currently the best overall deal for first time buyers or switchers is to go for a 3 or 5 year fixed rate at 3% from Bank of Ireland – with a maximum LTV of 90%.
+BOI are offering up to 3% cashback for all new mortgage customers .
+EBS have just cut their fixed rates to 3% too – but with a maximum of 2% cashback available

 One of the lowest variable mortgage rates for new customers is from AIB or Haven at 3.15% with a maximum LTV of 90%.